-Prerequisite: ART 1201 and ART 2301 with a grade of C or better, or department chair permission
+Prerequisite: ART 1401 with a grade of C or better

 Astronomy (AST)

 AST 1110 | Astronomy with Lab: Planetary Systems: GT-SC1

 Focuses on the history of astronomy, the tools of the astronomer and the contents of the solar system including the planets, moons, asteroids, comets, and meteoroids.
 Incorporates laboratory experience.
 This course is one of the Statewide Guaranteed Transfer courses.
 GT-SC1